 What is an NPDES Permit?

-The NPDES permit program was established in 1972 under the Clean Water Act to regulate water pollution by controlling pollutants discharged from point sources into United States waters.
+The NPDES permit program started in 1972 under the Clean Water Act.
+It aims to control water pollution.
+The program regulates pollutants that come from point sources into U.S. waters.
 The Environmental Protection Agency (EPA) administers the permit program, while state governments typically manage the permitting, administrative, and enforcement aspects.

 The Clean Water Act forbids the discharge of pollutants from any point source into U.S. waters without an NPDES permit.
-These permits set limits on the types and quantities of pollutants that can be discharged, as well as monitoring and reporting.
+These permits limit the types and amounts of pollutants that can be released.
+They also include rules for monitoring and reporting.
 This process ensures the discharge is safe for water quality and public health.

 What is a Point Source?